hienmoon1017/hienmoon1017/README.md

 Hello,

 My name is Hien Moon.
-I am passionate about leveraging data to enhance business outcomes and support the work of others.
-I'm happy with interpreting large datasets and extracting valuable insights for data-driven decision-making.
-It brings me joy to know that my work contributes to the success of others and the overall growth of the business.
+I am passionate about **leveraging data to enhance business outcomes and support the work of others**.
+I'm happy with **interpreting large datasets and extracting valuable insights for data-driven decision-making**.

+I’m on a continuous journey to explore the fascinating world of data analysis.
+Whether you’re new to data or have been working with it for years, I hope you’ll find something here that resonates with you.

 💡 **Skills:** Data Analysis, Data Visualization, Dashboard & Report, Report Writing, Digital Transformation, Digital Marketing